Dotnet-IO-logger/core/README.md

 ## Features

 * **99.9%** zero touch approach.
 Just plug and play!
-* **No need** to install any external dependencies to your project or modify your soruce code
+* **No need** to install any external dependencies to your project or modify your source code
 * Supports next log types:
     * **HttpClient** requests and responces
     * **Aspnet core** controllers and minimal API